WindowsAzure-TrainingKit/DEMO-GettingStartedVMs/Demo.md

 	_SSH Details_

-1. Ping the Server 2012 VM to demonstrate connectivity.
+1. Ping the Windows Server 2012 virtual machine demonstrate connectivity.

 	![Ping to the new VM](Images/ping-to-the-new-vm.png?raw=true "Ping to the new VM")